The Louvre Pyramid is one of the top three most recognizable landmarks of Paris – after the Eiffel Tower and Arc de Triomphe.

 In the early 1980s, Louvre Museum was a world-class art museum bursting at its seams.

-It had the finest collections of art in the world, and yet they were running out of space to display.
+It had the finest collections of art globally, yet they were running out of space to display.

-Because of lack of space, the galleries were disjointed, and visitor experience was poor.
+Because of the lack of space, the galleries were disjointed, and the visitor experience was poor.

 So much so, there were only two public bathrooms to cater to the 2.5 million visitors who would come in to relish the art annually.